 What to Expect

-Your Specialist Plastic Surgeons in Melbourne or Sydney will go over surgery risks with you in detail during a confidential consultation for your procedure.
+Your Specialist Plastic Surgeons in Auckland will go over surgery risks with you in detail during a confidential consultation for your procedure.

 - It’s important to be honest with your Surgeon about prior cosmetic surgeries, lifestyle habits, allergies, medications and supplements as well as emotional health and mental states.